phoebesu1025/phoebesu1025/ReadMe.md

 <hr>
 <h2><b>🔹About </b></h2>
 <p>
 Hello guys!🙌🏻 My name is PEI-HSUAN SU, Phoebe!
-I have finished Level 4 FullStack Developer course, and currently studying in Level 5 Software Development at Mission Ready HQ Auckland, New Zealand.
-In mid-February, I will be jumping into an internship and gaining more industry experience.
+- career changer who swaps fields from Culinary Arts👩🏻‍🍳 to Tech👩🏻‍💻.

+I am currently working as an intern Software Developer and developing a mobile app for the MPTT (Maori Pacifika Trade Training) project with The Southern Initiative(Tāmaki Herehere ki te Tonga) under Auckland Council.

-Currently, I am the Assistant Trainer for Level 4 course in Mission Ready.
-I hold a buddy group to guide, support students and answer their questions.
+Apart from the internship position, I am also an Assistant Trainer for the Level 4 Full-stack Developer course in Mission Ready, Auckland.

+✅Please feel free to connect with me on LinkedIn😊

+✅Please also check my GitHub:
+ github.com/phoebesu1025

+#react #tailwind #node.js #mongoDB #MySQL #javascript

 I am also trying to do some small projects, following an online tutorial, and reviewing what I have learnt.